open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _yieldFloor_ - Consider what is the next appropriate agent to invite to take the floor.

 The conversation floor manager retains ultimate responsibility for deciding which conversants are currently considered to be active in the conversation and which agent is the current focal agent.
 This can for example include removing agents from the conversation if they do not respond within an allotted time, inviting trusted agents to the conversation to deal with exceptions, and deciding when to terminate a conversation with the user.

+If the messaging protocol that sent the envelope requires a response (e.g. HTTP POST) and your agent has no need to respond to any of the events in the envelope (i.e. the agent is ingoring it) then return an envelope with an _event_ object containing an empty array.(i.e. an array with no events in it).

 ## Chapter 3.
 JSON Envelope Schema